George Hudson: Early life

 George Hudson was born in Howsham, a small village about 12 miles from York, to John and Elizabeth Hudson on 10 March 1800.
 His mother died at the age of 38 in 1806 when George was six and his father two years later in 1808.
 He was brought up by older brothers William and John and after a cursory education he left Howsham at age 15.
 Beaumont (2003) suggests that this may have been the result of the slump affecting agriculture in 1815, but there was also a payment of 12 shillings and 6 pence recorded in the Howsham poor book as being "received of George Hudson for bastardry".

 Hudson was apprenticed to Bell and Nicholson, a firm of drapers in College Street, York.
 He finished his apprenticeship in 1820, was taken on as a tradesman, and given a share in the business early in 1821.
 On 17 July that year he married Nicholson's daughter Elizabeth.
 When Bell retired, the firm became Nicholson and Hudson.
 By 1827 the company was the largest business in York.

 In 1827, his great-uncle Matthew Botrill fell ill and Hudson attended at his bedside.
 In thanks for this, the old man made a will leaving him his fortune of £30,000.
 In later years when exiled in France, Hudson acknowledged "it was the very worst thing that could have happened to me.
 It let me into the railways and all my misfortunes since."

 Hudson became a prominent member of the York Board of Health and when cholera visited the city in 1832 Hudson distinguished himself as a spirited public servant visiting the sick and reporting on their welfare".

 From being a Methodist and a Dissenter, Hudson changed his allegiance to become a High Church Tory and became treasurer of the York Conservative Party in 1832.
-He supported the unsuccessful candidature of John Henry Lowther in the general election of 1832 and again in an 1833 bye-election.
+He supported the unsuccessful candidature of John Henry Lowther in the general election of 1832 and again in an 1833 by-election.
 Although York was primarily a Whig city the influence Hudson had on the campaigns was being noticed.

 In 1833 it became possible for joint stock country banks to conduct their business in the City of London and he took a leading part in the establishment of the York Union Banking Company with its agent in the city being George Carr Glyn.